Blueberry Hand Pies

 - Preheat the oven to 350 degrees.
 Line a baking sheet with parchment paper.

-- In a large bowl, mix the cream cheese, 1/4 cup of sugar, lemon zest, and 1 egg together until well combined.
+- In a large bowl, mix the cream cheese, 1/4 cup of sugar, lemon zest and juice, and 1 egg together until well combined.
 Fold in the blueberries.

 - Beat the other egg in a small bowl with 1 tablespoon of water.
 Unroll the pie dough rounds and, using a pizza cutter, cut each into 4 triangles, so you have 8 pieces of dough to make the hand pies.
 Fill a small bowl with a few tablespoons of water.